 As we all know, there isn’t a magic wand we wave that morphs kids into willing eaters overnight.
 Instead, the tips above are ongoing habits we do over time that eventually sets the stage for eating a variety of food.

-In the meantime, what do you do when you’re still in that standstill, where your child doesn’t want to eat the meal in front of her?
+In the meantime, what do you do when you’re in that standstill and your child doesn’t want to eat the meal in front of her?
 Take a look at these tips:

 - Don’t make a different meal.
-If your child refuses to eat the spaghetti you made and that everyone else is eating, then that’s her choice.
-In fact, making a separate meal just for her only confirms her suspicions and fears that she shouldn’t eat what everyone else is eating, and sets the stage for more of the same down the line.
+If your child refuses to eat the spaghetti that everyone else is eating, then that’s her choice.
+Making a separate meal just for her only confirms her theories that she shouldn’t eat what everyone else is eating, and sets the stage for more of the same.

 - Have your child continue to sit at the table.
 Sometimes, a child refuses to eat because she’d rather do something else, or go back to the activity she’d been doing before you called her for dinner.
-Fair enough, but make it a rule that she has to continue sitting at the table until everyone is finished with dinner.
+Fair enough, but make it a rule that she has to continue sitting at the table until everyone is finished with dinner (even if she refuses to eat).
 That way, she knows there’s a time to eat and a time to play.
 Plus, she just might take a bite or two if all she can do is sit in front of it.

 - Save your child’s dinner and re-offer it if she’s hungry.
 If she decides not to eat dinner, don’t toss her food just yet.
 Instead, save it in case she decides she’s hungry between now and bedtime.
 In fact, let her know: “I’ll leave your bowl right here.
 That way, if you get hungry later on, you can still eat it.”
-This avoids you having to make her a different meal or offer a snack.
+This avoids you having to make her a different meal or offer a snack because she’s hungry.